Special effects of Batman Returns: Penguins

-Stan Winston Studio provided animatronic penguins and costumes to supplement Penguin's army.
+Stan Winston Studio provided animatronic penguins and costumes to supplement the Penguin's army.
 Thirty animatronic versions were made: ten each of the 18 in black-footed, 32 in King, and 36 in Emperor penguins.
-Costumes worn by little people were slightly larger than the animatronics; the actors controlled walking, the mechanized heads were remote-controlled and the wings were puppeteered.
+Costumes worn by "little people" were slightly larger than the animatronics; the actors controlled walking, the mechanized heads were remote-controlled, and the wings were puppeteered.
 Dyed black chicken feathers were used for the penguin bodies.
 McCreery's designs for the penguin army initially included a flamethrower, which was replaced with a rocket launcher.
 Mechanical-effects designers Richard Landon and Craig Caton-Largent supervised the manufacture of the animatronics, which required nearly 200 different mechanical parts to control the head, neck, eyes, beak, and wings.
 Boss Film Studios produced the CGI penguins.

 The Penguin's army of penguins included computer-generated penguins created by Boss Film using the same flocking program employed by Video Image for the bats.
-For major sequences such as the march on Gotham Plaza, a wire-frame penguin model was developed with fully rendered textures and colors to simulate the entire penguin army digitally.
+For major sequences, such as the march on Gotham Plaza, a wire-frame penguin model was developed with fully rendered textures and colors to simulate the entire penguin army digitally.
 Live or puppet penguins were used for close-up shots, while long shots showing the entire penguin force were achieved with digital animation.

 Live penguins, typically used in wide shots, mingled on the Arctic World island set alongside mechanical puppets and penguin-suited actors, creating a layered effect of different penguin types and sizes.
 Puppet penguins were strategically positioned on the set using foam dummy models as placeholders.
 Over time, placement efficiency improved from several hours to just over an hour per setup.
 To create the illusion of a larger penguin population, puppets were repositioned between shots so that about thirty puppets could appear as sixty on camera.
 Most puppeteers operated beneath the island stage, which was only four feet high, making the working conditions cramped and challenging, especially given persistent water leaks that required continuous pumping.
 For isolated shots near the edges of the island, puppeteers wore white suits to blend into the snow and ice, with bushes and other camouflage used to hide their presence.
 Animating the puppets required careful attention to DeVito's eye-line and reactions, with control cables sometimes extending up to fifteen feet.